Meadow Run: It's a trope! |

 He's a good spy.
 The Home Office uses him despite knowing his nature (this is the early 1900s).
 Other more "upright" agents have found him difficult to handle due to his prickly nature, caustic tongue, and his refusal to be cowed by their disgust at his propensities.
 Until a bluff, straightforward ex-soldier comes along who is entirely capable of handling him.

 Get rid of either character's maleness and that entire background has to be rewritten.
-M/M becomes a thematic necessity.
+M/M is a thematic necessity.

 Alex Beecroft's nineteenth century sail stories belong to historical necessity.
 Her characters are sailors, and there is almost no way--without massive historical inaccuracies--that one of them could be made female (as teens, yes, but rarely as post-adolescents).
 I love a good disguise story as much as the next person, but truth, even Deborah Sampson was eventually discovered.